 Red Sky is a web-enabled application with desktop data entry and report writing functions.
-This means that after downloading Red Sky from the website or after loading the program from a CD-ROM that the software is resident on your computer.
-The only times that you need to dial-up a web connection are when you wish to register a login name for a Farmer/Client or are ready to produce your reports for a Farm.
+This means that after downloading Red Sky from the website that the software is resident on your computer.
+The only times that you need to have a web connection are when you wish to register a login name for a Farmer/Client or are ready to produce your reports for a Farm.
 This is required to upload your data for secure storage in our database, confirm whether there is a fully paid license (or request payment if no license has been purchased), as well as to formulate and release the reports to you.
 These reports then remain resident on your computer.
 You will also be encouraged to synchronise your data at regular intervals to ensure that the benchmark data being generated for everyone's benefit is up to date with the most recent data.

-Benchmarking data will be available from the database and this can be accessed during the dial-up web connection.
-There will be a wide number of benchmark data available to all users of Red Sky for districts across New Zealand and Australia, although initially it will require sufficient people to use the program before a comprehensive list can be published.
+Benchmarking data will be available from the database and this can be accessed during the web connection.
+There is a wide number of benchmark data available to all users of Red Sky for districts across New Zealand and Australia, while for other countries it will require sufficient people to use the program before a comprehensive list can be published.
 Benchmark data will only be available once there are at least 6 sets of data within the group.
 As a result, to publish a ‘Top 10%’ benchmark there would need to be 60 sets of data in the group to ensure a minimum 6 sets made up the ‘Top 10%’.

-There are six sources of help to improve your experience when using Red Sky and these include:
+There are five sources of help to improve your experience when using Red Sky and these include:

 • tool tips that fully describe the relevance of various cells and which are accessed by resting your cursor over the left hand column on the screen;